 The bottom line is that the states needed a way to communicate with each other about traffic violations across state lines.
 The states needed to formulate laws to manage this information flow and it is still some kind of a work in progress.

 It is possible that in the future, the DLC and the NRVC merge into the Drivers License Agreement (that only has three members now) and turn it into a federal thing.

 The DLC was created with the idea of handing out the same kind of punishment to folks who commit the same violation, no matter where their license is from.
 It’s like talking on your phone while driving.
 It is banned in some states but not all.
 So, if you are from New Mexico and were stopped for using a phone in Washington state, you will be in trouble (unless it is hands-free).
-So now, Washington reports you to New Mexico which does not have that bam.
-In that case, you walk.
+So now, Washington reports you to New Mexico which does not have that ban.